QubesOS/qubesos.github.io/pages/donate.md

 Bitcoin donations have zero administrative overhead for us, which means 100% of your donation goes towards supporting Qubes development!
+(Please note that we do not currently accept donations in other cryptocurrencies.)

 #### Donation Address: